Whelpley/gethuman-chatbot/README.md

 To install the GetHuman Bot on your own Slack Team:

+* Join Slack, and either create a new Team, or have admin access to an existing team.
 * Visit the installation landing page at _______ .
 * Click on the "Add to Slack" Button, and choose the Slack channel you wish the bot to live in.
-* After successful installation, invoke the slash command by typing "/gethuman", followed by the name of the company you want information for.
+* After successful installation, invoke the slash command by typing "/gethuman", followed by the name of the company you want information for, in the channel you have installed the bot.

 ### Facebook Messenger